 Since 2016 annual field campaigns have taken place, using an integrated approach combining targeted excavation, spatial and scientific data analysis, 3D-modelling, and material studies.
 These investigations highlight the potential of the site to function as a paragon of the varied nature of Roman rural settlement.

-This second phase centres around a large complex (to date ca. 1500m2 of it has been excavated) that existed for only a few generations before it burnt down and was abandoned.
-The complex consists of a sequence of large cells dedicated to artisanal production opening onto a portico that may have flanked a central courtyard.
+This second phase centres around a large complex (of which to date ca. 1500m2 has been excavated) that existed for only a few generations before it burnt down and was abandoned.
+The complex consists of a sequence of large cells dedicated to artisanal production, which opened onto a portico that may have flanked a central courtyard.